tinoryj/ELECT/README.md

 ## Running

 To test the ELECT prototype, we need to run the following steps:
-1. Run the file server at clod tier.
+1. Run the file server at the clod tier.
 2. Run the ELECT cluster.
-3. Run YCSB benchmark.
+3. Run the YCSB benchmark.

 We describe the detailed steps below.